 Timely Pre-Publication Libel and Privacy Advice

 Our lawyers offer 24-hour pre-publication advice to broadcasters and publishers about whether certain speech, particularly material in news reports, presents a risk of liability — reviewing scripts, drafts and other materials before publication or broadcast to identify potential exposure to libel and privacy claims.
 Our reviews include specific advice on ways to publish that are likely to help clients avoid liability.
-We also conduct seminars to counsel publishers and broadcasters on their rights and responsibilities in this area.

 Emergency Aid to Media Seeking Access to Information and Protection from Subpoenas